hmerritt/smartlister/README.md

  - File upload & folder creation
  - Drag and drop file upload support
  - Drag and drop to move files and folders
- - Rename files and folders
+ - Rename and Delete files and folders
+ - Generates thumbnails for image files
  - Displays directory size
- - Generates thumbnails for image files
  - 12 material file icons
  - Caches all items loaded
  - Sort by name (saves as cookie)